onnx/models/text/machine_comprehension/gpt-2/README.md

 <hr>

 ## Validation accuracy
-Metric and benchmarking details are provided by Huggigngface in this [post](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2).
+Metric and benchmarking details are provided by HuggingFace in this [post](https://medium.com/huggingface/benchmarking-transformers-pytorch-and-tensorflow-e2917fb891c2).
 <hr>